NYSC Playing Pivotal Roles In National Development, Says Akeredolu

 “The experience the corps members have during orientation courses is a launching pad that is propelling them to greatness as the contents of the three weeks induction training is geared towards making them better leadership material.”

-While confirming that the Scheme has made him a foremost Nigerian, Akeredolu tasked NYSC managers to encourage localization of contents which will invariably make us the toast of several nations.

-He also advised the new Coordinator to liaise with the Office of the First Lady so that they can collaborate on the Girl-Child programme of Mrs. Betty Anyanwu-Akeredolu.

-Earlier, the State Coordinator, Mrs. Victoria Nnenna Ani congratulated Governor Akeredolu for the Swearing-in Ceremony of his second term and prayed that the state will continue to enjoy the peace it is known for.
+Earlier, the state coordinator, Ani, congratulated Akeredolu for the Swearing-in Ceremony of his second term and prayed that the state will continue to enjoy the peace it is known for.

-The State Coordinator lauded Akeredolu for the several programmes he initiated for youth development, an attestation of his love for Nigerian youths.